Documentary+ Is the Latest Free Service to Enter the Streaming Wars

 It may be free, but Documentary+ has a pretty large existing pool of competitors whose content libraries also include documentaries.
 Netflix, HBO Max, Discovery+, and Hulu all produce their own, for example, and services like Kanopy and CuriosityStream both have solid documentary catalogs as well.
 Most of those require monthly subscription fees, though (Kanopy being an exception).
 And offering its service for free—particularly right now, as so many others are launching—could help Documentary+ be a nice complement to other paid services.

-“There has never been a more exciting time for nonfiction—we’re seeing visionary new directors emerge and streaming has given documentary films wide new global audiences,” Bryn Mooser, co-founder of Documentary+ and CEO of XTR, said in a statement.
+“There has never been a more exciting time for nonfiction—we’re seeing visionary new directors emerge and streaming has given documentary films wide new global audiences,” Mooser said in a statement.
 “With Documentary+, not only are we building a home for some of the best documentary films of our time, but we’re giving filmmakers another option for distribution as competition continues to increase.
 The COVID pandemic created this great digital acceleration and we are building Documentary+ to be a key cornerstone in the future of the industry.”

 Another day, another dang streaming service.